dkocich/osm-pt-ngx-leaflet/README.md

  [Angular](https://angular.io/), [Leaflet](http://leafletjs.com/) and [Webpack](https://webpack.js.org/).

 1. Run `yarn install` to install all dependencies.
-2. Run `npm run wds-dev` to start local development with `webpack-dev-server`.
+2. Run `npm start` to enable local development server.
-3. Open the browser at `http://localhost:8080/` to see current app build.
+3. Open the browser at `http://localhost:4200/` to see the app.

 Visit the [wiki page](https://github.com/dkocich/osm-pt-ngx-leaflet/wiki) for more information.